traffordDataLab/open_data/watercourses/README.md

 </tr>
 <tr>
 	<td>Dataset description</td>
-	<td>Rivers and other waterways constrained by the boundaries of Trafford borough and the Greater Manchester Combined Authority.</td>
+	<td>Rivers and other waterways constrained by the boundaries of Trafford borough and the Greater Manchester Combined Authority, and within a 10km buffer of Trafford.</td>
 </tr>
 <tr>
 	<td>Source</td>